levimatheri/APODWallpaper/README.md

 Open and run the .sln file on Visual Studio

 # API Key
 App uses DEMO key by default.
-[Sign up](https://api.nasa.gov/) for your key if you want higher rate limits
+[Sign up](https://api.nasa.gov/) for your key and modify appsettings.json if you want higher rate limits.